Parenting advice for before, during, and after your teen’s move from home and off to college for a positive send-off

 Do keep in mind you’re not losing a child.
 You’re gaining an adult!

 For more parenting advice follow me on twitter at Michele Borba or on my daily blog, Dr. Michele Borba’s Reality Check.
-My upcoming TODAY show segments or media appearances are listed on my homepage, Michele Borba.
 For specific parenting advice refer to my latest book, The Big Book of Parenting Solutions: 101 Answers to Your Everyday Challenges and Wildest Worries or my other 22 publications.